-DePuy (pronounced DePew) Orthopaedics is proud of its 200 products, but three of those products could cost the company billions of dollars.
+DePuy (pronounced DePew) Orthopaedics is proud of its 200 products, but three of those products have cost the company billions of dollars.
 The Pinnacle Hip Replacement System, the ASR XL Acetabular System total hip replacement and the ASR Hip Resurfacing System all were designed to accommodate younger hip replacement patients by providing more flexibility and range of motion than existing hip replacement devices.

 They were supposed to eliminate the problem of device failure because of overuse.
 One of the features of the systems – metal-on-metal construction – was supposed to help the failure rates.
 Instead, studies show the construction creates other, more serious problems.

 DePuy, a division of Johnson & Johnson, has recalled some of its hip systems.
 Others, like the metal-on-metal version of the Pinnacle system, were discontinued but not recalled.

 DePuy’s Pinnacle Hip Replacement System

 |The Pinnacle, which was approved by the U.S. Food and Drug Administration (FDA) in 2000, comes with several options for the ball-and-socket surfaces, including:|

 The reason for so many options for bearing surfaces – the surfaces in which the head replacement for the thigh bone and the cup replacement for the hip socket rub together – was to allow a surgeon to select a model according to the individual needs of the patient receiving the hip implant.

 The more durable the material that these components were made from, the more they supposedly could withstand use by increasingly younger patients without failing prematurely.